 The following kinds of retirement accounts all come with required minimum distributions:

 - Profit-sharing plans

 - Other defined contribution plans

-For IRAs, SEP-IRAs and SIMPLE IRAs, the date for beginning RMDs is April 1st of the year following the calendar year in which you turn 70.5.
+For IRAs, SEP-IRAs and SIMPLE IRAs, the date for beginning required minimum distributions is April 1 of the year following the calendar year in which you turn 70.5.
 For 401(k)s, profit-sharing agreements, 403(b)s and other defined contribution plans, the beginning date for RMDs is usually April 1 after the later of either a) the year you turn 70.5 or b) the year you retire.